-Hide-A-Hose stores up to 50 feet of central vacuum hose in the tubing within the wall of your home.
+With a retractable hose, up to 50 feet of central vacuum hose is stored in the tubing within the wall of your home.
 All you need to do is pull out the length of the hose you will need for the area you are cleaning, connect the powerhead, and start to vacuum.

 If you are looking to do a quick cleaning of a small space, Vroom may be the tool for you.
 It turns on and off automatically; all you need to do is lift the hose.
 Vroom has up to 24 feet of retractable hose and comes with a convertible floor and rug tool, as well as an adjustable wand.

 Spot is also by Vroom but is tailored more toward specific daily messes such as dryer lint screens and cat litter boxes.
 Up to 15 feet of hose is stored in your wall for quick, on-the-spot cleaning.
 It is hidden until you need to use it and comes in three colors (white, black, and almond) that will match the shade of your home.

 Finally, WallyFlex mounts onto any wall and has a 13-foot expandable hose that can be used on all surfaces.
 Most people find this to be an essential tool in the kitchen, bathroom, laundry room, and even closets.

 The type of vacuum you should purchase depends on your daily life.
 However, in some situations, purchasing the correct accessories for your device can serve as the solution.
 These accessories can include cleaning kits, powerheads, hose accessories, dust and crevice tools, and storage and maintenance tools.